 Why is Malwarebytes repeatedly detecting the same PUPs?

 If Malwarebytes does not remove a PUP completely, the PUP may restore itself, which can cause the PUP to continue appearing in your detections.
 PUPs are commonly found in browsers, which can make PUPs difficult to remove if your browser is synced across multiple devices.
 If your end user is logged into their browser, there's a chance the browser is syncing PUPs from their personal devices.
-Refer to Malwarebytes keeps detecting the same PUP for more details.
+Refer to Malwarebytes Endpoint Security keeps detecting the same PUP for more details.

 Does Malwarebytes remove PUPs and PUMs automatically?